Vicious806/TrueCircleNewVersion/replit.md

-# TrueCircle - College Student Saturday Meetups
+# TrueCircle - Adult Saturday Meetups

 ## Overview

-TrueCircle is a social dining platform exclusively for college students (ages 18-25) to meet every Saturday for meals.
-The application uses smart matching to connect students for 1-on-1 or group meetups at restaurants and cafes, with scheduling options for brunch (11 AM), lunch (1 PM), or dinner (6 PM).
+TrueCircle is a social dining platform exclusively for adults (ages 18-25) to meet every Saturday for meals.
+The application uses smart matching to connect people for group meetups at restaurants and cafes, with scheduling options for brunch (11 AM), lunch (1 PM), or dinner (6 PM).

 ## System Architecture